 See Early Entry Vehicle Pass for full details.

 An Early Exit Pass is an optional pass available for purchase, allowing you to exit the campground early on Thursday afternoon.
 Once you’re out of the campground you’re free to leave straight away or park in Day Parking and head off after the music.

 Passes cost $15, and 100% of this fee is donated to RFDS.
 There’s a limited quantity available.

 See Early Exit Pass for full details.

 Your wristband allows unlimited entry and exit from the concert area and Bashville site.
 Passouts are not required.

-However please note that that there are strict restrictions on vehicle movements for vehicles inside the campground: Your car must remain parked and stationary at your campsite for the duration of the event, until roll out.
+However please note that there are strict restrictions on vehicle movements for vehicles inside the campground.
+Your car must remain parked and stationary at your campsite for the duration of the event, until roll out.
 Passouts are not available for vehicles.